This immune-boosting Daal is packed with flavor and benefits, featuring anti-inflammatory spices like turmeric, ginger, garlic, and cayenne pepper.

 • 2 tablespoons tomato paste

-• 1 teaspoon each: turmeric, ground coriander, ground cumin, paprika, yellow curry powder
+• 1 teaspoon yellow curry powder

-• 1 cup red lentils Note 1
+• 1 cup red lentils see note 1

-• 1-1/2 cups vegetable stock (we love Swanson)
+• 1-1/2 cups vegetable stock I love Swanson

-• 1 can (13.5 oz.) coconut milk Note 2
+• 1 (13.5-ounce) can coconut milk see note 2

 Instructions

-• FINISHING: Remove from heat.
+• Remove from heat.
 Add in 1/2 teaspoon lemon zest and 2 tablespoons lemon juice (if using).
 Taste and adjust seasonings, adding more salt if needed.
 Serve over rice garnished with fresh cilantro and toasted coconut flakes if desired.
 Enjoy immediately!

 Video